How do I see ROI and cost efficiency per AI feature?

 Per-feature ROI analysis.
 Feature Intelligence answers the question every engineering leader and CFO needs to answer: of all the AI features we're running, which ones are worth the cost — and which ones aren't?

 Feature Intelligence answers the question every engineering leader and CFO needs to answer: which AI features are worth the cost?
-It shows cost trend, waste percentage, investment classification, and cost-per-outcome for every feature in your product.
+It classifies every tagged feature as Investment, Waste, or Needs Review, and shows exactly how much is recoverable.

 What Feature Intelligence shows

-Feature Intelligence is a per-feature breakdown that goes beyond raw cost.
+Feature Intelligence is a per-feature breakdown of your waste classification.
 For each feature you have tagged with X-Cost-Feature, it shows:

 |---|---|